Conner-Selby/budgeting_tool/README.md

 **Running the program:**

 The full project source code has been uploaded here.
-In order to use the project in a purely standalone functional fashion you only require the compiled files (Stored in: out\production\budgeting_tool)
+In order to use the project in a purely standalone functional fashion you only require the compiled files (Stored in: budgeting_tool\out\production\budgeting_tool)
 Once you have located/downloaded the budgeting_tool folder described above: simply run the BudgetingTool.jar file with the latest version of Java (by selecting "Open With -> Java" or via a terminal with the command "java -jar BudgetingTool.jar" when inside the budgeting_tool directory.

 **Usage / Instructions:**